CodeHowlerMonkey/hitfactor.info/README.md

 npm start
 ```

-(Takes few minutes to hydrate the data and become responsive)
+(Takes minute+ to hydrate the data and become responsive on M1Pro)

 ##### Locally - Quick Mode